FanchenBao/react-native-sliding-drawer/README.md

 ## Run Examples

-Go to the `example` folder and run
+Go to the `example` folder and sets up the example app

 ```sh
 npm install
 ```

-This sets up the dependencies for the example app.
-Then in the root folder run the following for iOS
+Then go to the root folder to run the example app for iOS

 ```sh
 yarn example ios
 ```

-or this for Android
+or Android

 ```sh
 yarn example android